LupaDevStudio/LupaWeb/README.md

 ## Build

-To build the website, use the command : `./build.sh`
+To build the website, use the command : `npm run build`

+## License

+The code of this website is licensed under the `Apache License version 2.0`.